dotnet/arcade/Documentation/Projects/Signing/SigningPlan.md

 - Investigation into signing MSI's is underway

 - We have not begun exploring signing RPM's, Deb's, etc... yet but it is not expected that is a high risk part of the plan.

+- Mac notarization is not yet automated, after it is automated, we should add that process to the signing promotion stage.